toxicliam/toxicliam/README.md

 If you need to contact me, hit me up on Discord @ruuffian#2919 or at my email ruuffian@gmail.com

-Anyways, heres some music I highly reccomend you listen to
+Anyways, heres some music I highly recomend you listen to

 ### Albums